About automatic communication

 Channels are linked to bots, so the following functions can be realized based on the contents acquired from the device.

-- Send a message from the bot to the user to notify them.
-For example: notify the battery level periodically, get the user's weight when they step on a set of scales, or notify the user of changes.
+- Send a message from the bot to the user to notify them. e.g. notify the battery level periodically, get the user's weight when they step on a set of scales, or notify the user of changes.

-- Store data in bots and notify of changes periodically.
-For example: get information from a fitness tracker, or record exercise time.
+- Store data in bots and notify of changes periodically. e.g. get information from a fitness tracker, or record exercise time.

 - Send a message with the result of a bot's processing of device data.

-Furthermore, by combining automatic communication, bot conversations, and LIFF interactions, you can create entirely new experiences that incorporate IoT devices and LINE.
+Furthermore, by combining automatic communication and bot conversations, you can create entirely new experiences that incorporate IoT devices and LINE.